jhallen/cartscan/README.md

 ## Keys

 * 0 - 9:  Allows you to enter an item or location code directly.
 As you enter you can use Backspace to help edit.
 Hit Scan or Enter when done.
 If you entered three digits or less it's treated as if you scanned a location code.
-If you entered four digits or more it's treated as if you scanned an item code, except that 'M' is prefixed in front of the code.
+If you entered the code on the main screen, the code is assumed to be an item and the prefix will be pre-pended to it.
+If you entered the code on the locations screen, the new location is selected.

 * F1: Switch to location selection screen.
 Hit up arrow and down arrow to scroll through the known locations.
 Hit Scan or Enter to select a new current location.
 Hit F1 again to cancel.